athulyasimon/rwebtools/README.md

 Next, we tried running `turtlesim` over each other's computer via Ethernet.
 But we ran into some problems and this did not work (see **Difficulties We Faced** section).

 Finally, we were able to give control of our local turtle to an online webpage by changing `localhost` from the line `url : 'ws://localhost:9090'` to our IP address.
-This seemed to work regardless of which wireless network we were on, although we ran into some strange behavior, which is also noticed in the **Difficulties We Faced** section.
-Both online control of the turtle on your local computer (assuming the appropriate nodes are running, e.g. from running the launch file) as well as control of Athulya's turtle from any computer with internet connection are on our website, [rwebtools.weebly.com](rwebtools.weebly.com).
+This seemed to work on a local network, although we ran into some strange behavior with Northwestern's network, which is also noticed in the **Difficulties We Faced** section.
+Both online control of the turtle on your local computer (assuming the appropriate nodes are running, e.g. from running the launch file) as well as control of Athulya's turtle from any computer with local network internet connection are on our website, [rwebtools.weebly.com](rwebtools.weebly.com).

 ####5.
 Difficulties We Faced